Menu

 Rethinking Soy?

-Your last articles about soy were written almost two years ago.
-Since that time, there appears to be more evidence that soy should be avoided with the exception of properly fermented products, like miso and tempeh.
+I’ve read some of your older articles about the benefits of soy, but I’ve also read that soy should generally be avoided with the exception of properly fermented products, like miso and tempeh.
 Have you changed your opinion?

-I’m aware of Internet paranoia on the subject of soy and the contention that only fermented soy is safe to consume.
-That is simply not true.
+I’m well aware of Internet paranoia on the subject of soy and the contention that only fermented soy is safe to consume.
+That belief is simply not true.
 Some of the best forms of soy – edamame, tofu and soy nuts – are unfermented and are much more likely to help you than hurt you.
+Nothing in recent research has changed my mind, and I remain a strong proponent of including whole soy products as enjoyable and healthy choices.

 Other concerns about soy safety focus on the following issues:

-All told, based on the evidence to date, I see no reason to worry about eating soy foods, whether fermented or not.
-I still recommend consuming one to two servings of soy per day, an amount equivalent to one cup of soy milk, or one half cup of tofu, soy protein (tempeh) or soy nuts.
+All told, based on the evidence to date, I see no reason to worry about eating whole soy foods, whether fermented or not.
+I still recommend consuming one to two servings of soy per day, an amount equivalent to one cup of soy milk, or one-half cup of tofu, soy protein (tempeh) or soy nuts.

 Andrew Weil, M.D.